Limits of random tree-like discrete structures

 Moreover, $\hat{\mO}_*$ is the Benjamini--Schramm limit of $\mO_n^\omega$.
 If $v_n$ denotes a uniformly at random chosen vertex of $\mO_n^\omega$, then

 \end{enumerate} \end{theorem}

 As detailed in Remarks~\ref{re:mapdistr} and \ref{re:mapdistr2} below, the limit objects $\hat{\mO}$ and $\hat{\mO}_*$ have a canonical embedding in the plane and are hence not just graphs but infinite planar maps.
-The convergence in Theorem~\ref{te:convouter} respects the the planar structures, that is, we actually obtain the stronger form of convergence of neighbourhoods of vertices that keep their planar embedding.
+The convergence in Theorem~\ref{te:convouter} respects the the planar structures, that is, we actually obtain the stronger form of convergence of neighbourhoods embedded into the plane.

 \begin{remark} The distribution of the local weak limit $\hat{\mO}$ has the following description. \begin{enumerate} \item Let $(\mD_i^\bullet)_{i \ge 1}$ be a family of independent identically distributed $\cD^\bullet$-objects following a weighted Boltzmann distribution $\mathbb{P}_{(\cD^\bullet)^\gamma, \tau}$.
 Concatenate the $\mD_i^\bullet$ by identifying the pointed vertex of $\mD_i^\bullet$ with the root $*$-vertex of $\mD_{i+1}^\bullet$ for all $i$.
 The resulting chain of dissections $C$ has an infinite spine given by the $*$-vertices of the $\mD_i^\bullet$.
 We consider this chain as rooted at the start of the spine, which is the root $*$-vertex of $\mD_1^\bullet$. \item Let $\mO$ denote a random outerplanar map that follows a Boltzmann distribution $\mathbb{P}_{\cO^\omega, \tau/\phi(\tau)}$.
-For each non-spine vertex $v$ of $C$ take a fresh independent copy of $\mO$ and identify its root with $v$.
+For each non-spine vertex $v$ of $C$ take a fresh independent copy of $\mO$ and identify its root with $v$, such that the map is attached from the outside.
 For each spine-vertex $v$ of $C$ take two fresh independent copies of $\mO$ and identify their roots with $v$ by glueing one from each side. \item The resulting graph consisting of $C$ with one Boltzmann map glued to each non-spine vertex and two such maps glued to each spine vertex is distributed like $\hat{\mO}$. \end{enumerate} \end{remark}